Wintertime Pet Hazards

 Antifreeze can be very attractive to pets, it has a sweet taste and odor that pets seem to like.
 Ingesting even a very small amount of antifreeze can be fatal to our pets.
 Antifreeze Ingestion causes kidney failure in pets and can be extremely dangerous.
 Please make sure to not allow your pet to lick or drink antifreeze and be sure to clean any contaminated areas should any spill in your garage or driveway.

 Cats can be susceptible to one particular wintertime hazard more frequently than dogs.
-Outdoor cats like to hide under the frames of cars and even under the hood to escape the cold and wind during cold days and nights.
+Outdoor cats like to hide under the frames of cars and even under the hood to escape the cold and wind during cold winter days and nights.
 Be sure to check under your car for any stray cats and bang on your hood to startle a hiding cat and give them advance notice that you are about to start the engine.
 Cats can get very severe burns from hiding in car engines.

 Some dogs like Alaskan breeds do very well in cold weather, evolution has equipped them to handle relatively cold temperatures well.
 Other breeds, however, are not as well prepared.
 In particular, with short-coated, hairless, and smaller breed dogs caution should be taken on very cold days and nights.
 Consider putting on a doggy sweater or coat on them before leaving the house and to limit their time outside, particularly during very cold or windy days and evenings.